Learning agreements are contracts between the employer and intern

 - Supervisor's Responsibilities: Open communication is highly encouraged between supervisors and interns.
 Supervisors are expected to meet regularly with the intern during the internship to discuss acceptable work and progress.

 - Evaluation Methods: Share with the intern any methods of evaluation you plan to use.
 Complete any evaluation forms given to you by the intern from his or her academic department.

-- Closing Activities: The intern may be required to produce a final project or activity to receive academic credit.
+- Closing Activities: The intern may be required to produce a final project or activity.
 The supervisor may offer guidance for organizing data,